 If you've been thinking of booking a Viking Rhine River Cruise for your family, I can tell you from experience that you will make memories to last a lifetime.

-Last year my husband and I took our daughters on the Viking Rhine River Cruise.
+Last year my husband and I took our daughters on a Rhine River Cruise with Viking.
 Most people think of river cruises exclusively as a vacation for couples, but if you have older kids, it's a wonderful way to show them another part of the world along with a history lesson they will never forget.

 Two years ago my husband and I went on our first of three Viking River Cruises, beginning in Lyon and ending in Provence.
 It was after we had actually been on one of the Viking River Cruises that the wheels started turning about taking our girls.

 We realized a few years ago that the same year my husband and I would be married 25 years, our daughters would also turn 18 and 21.
 Those are three pretty big milestones, and we wanted to celebrate in a big way.

 Why We Loved the Viking Rhine River Cruise

 Big milestones deserve big celebrations